shaun-lxw/whereindhs/README.md

 4. Go to Authentication tab and click on web setup
 5. Copy the code (var config...) between the second script tags and replace the one in app.js
 6. Enable google authentication at sign-in method tab and add your domain to the authorized domain at the bottom of that tab
-7. Paste this into the rules for your firestore database
+7. Go to Database tab and create your firestore
+8. Write your own firestore rules!